 U.S. Federal Industrial Hemp Legislation

-Please see our Federal Legislation page for much more information.
+Please see our Federal Legislation page for more detailed information on S. 359.

 U.S. State Industrial Hemp Legislation

-To date, thirty-one states have introduced pro-hemp legislation and ninenteen have passed pro-hemp legislation.
+To date, forty-one states and Puerto Rico have introduced pro-hemp legislation and twenty-five have passed pro-hemp legislation.

 Three states (Hawaii, Kentucky, and Maryland) have passed bills creating commissions or authorizing research.